 - Family and friends: are there any other family members or friends living nearby who could help with care?
 It can help to share the responsibilities.
 Discuss the tasks that your loved one needs help with, and who is available when.
 It might be helpful to draw up a rota so that people commit to a regular time slot, rather than working on an ad hoc basis.

 - Moving home: if your friend or relative is struggling to cope alone, it might be time to consider other housing options.
 Our guides on sheltered housing and care homes give more details about those options.
 Also, if you’re considering inviting them to live with you, read the our advice about sharing a home.

 We explain what it means to be a carer and the many ways that the UK’s 6.5 million carers provide help and support.

 If you care for a loved one, it can be easy to forget about your own needs.
 So, we’ve created a practical guide on ...

-Caring can be lonely at times, but talking to others can help and we offer advice on where to turn for further support ...
+Caring can be lonely at times, but talking to others can help.
+Find out where to go for further advice and support.